Relational Dynamics with Periodic Clocks: Covariant POVMs for periodic clocks

 In the sequel, we shall model the periodic clock in the quantum theory through this POVM and its associated $n^{\rm th}$-moment operators: \ba \hat \phi_C^{(n)} = \f{1}{t_{\rm max}}\int_0^{t_{\rm max}}\,d\phi\,\phi^n\,\ket{\phi}\!\bra{\phi}\,. \ea In particular, the zeroth moment is just the identity, ${\hat\phi_C^{(0)}=I_C}$.
 In Sec.~\ref{sec_observables-periodic}, the $n^{\rm th}$-moment operators will assume the role of the $n^{\rm th}$ power of the angle observable $\phi_C$ -- appearing in the power series representation of relational observables Eq.~\eqref{relobs} -- in the quantum theory.
 The following result will be responsible for the failure of the quantisation of these relational observables to produce quantum Dirac observables. \begin{Lemma} The $n^{\rm th}$-moment operators of the covariant clock POVM are not conjugate to the clock Hamiltonian for $n>0$ \ba [\hat\phi_C^{(n)},\hat H_C] = i\,n\,\hat\phi_C^{(n-1)}-i\,(t_{\rm max})^{n-1}\,\ket{0}\!\bra{0}\,. \ea For $n=0$, we clearly have $[\hat\phi_C^{(0)},\hat H_C]=0$. \end{Lemma} \begin{proof} \proofapp \end{proof} The $n^{\rm th}$-moment operators are therefore only conjugate to the clock Hamiltonian on the subspace

 which is dense in the clock Hilbert space $\mathcal{H}_C$ when its dimensionality is infinite~\cite{garrisonCanonicallyConjugatePairs1970,lahtiCovariantPhaseObservables1999}.~This is the quantum analogue of the situation encountered in the classical theory where the angle variable $\phi_C$, and consequently the dynamically defined monotonic clock $T(s)$, were canonically conjugate to $H_C$ on a dense subset of $\cp_C$ (cf.~Eq.~\eqref{classcov} and the surrounding discussion).
+Note that, despite this correspondence, the covariant POVM should not be understood as a direct quantisation of $\phi_C$, but rather is defined by the covariance condition.
+The quantisation of phase variables is ambiguous~\cite{susskind1964quantum}, while here the form of the phase states in Eq.~\eqref{discreteClockState} follows uniquely from the covariance condition in Eq.~\eqref{statecov}, and the demand that they form a POVM via Eq.~\eqref{eq:effectdensities}.
+Given that the effect operators are bounded and self-adjoint, the resulting POVM is a well-defined measure on the entire clock Hilbert space (including the complement of~$\mathcal{D}$), whose first moment corresponds to $\phi_C$.

 The overlap of two clock states is

 such that the clock states are only orthogonal -- i.e.\ perfectly distinguishable -- if the $n_j$ in Eq.~\eqref{eClockEnergies} are such that $\lbrace n_j \rbrace= \mathbb{Z}$~\cite{braunsteinGeneralizedUncertaintyRelations1996}; this corresponds to the case of an \emph{ideal periodic clock}.~Furthermore, we note that the clock states are generically \emph{not} eigenstates of the first moment $\hat\phi_C^{(1)}$ \cite{Hoehn:2019owq},